 - A cyst that destroys bone

-Wisdom teeth can lead to problems if there isn't enough space for them to surface or they come through in the wrong position.
+Wisdom teeth can lead to problems if there isn't enough space to surface or come through in the wrong position.

 Fold a piece of clean gauze into a pad thick enough to bite on and place directly on the extraction site.
 Apply moderate pressure by closing the teeth firmly over the pad.
 Maintain this pressure for about 30 minutes.
 If the pad becomes soaked, replace it with a clean one as necessary.
 Do not suck on the extraction site (as with a straw).
 A slight amount of blood may leak at the extraction site until a clot forms.
 However, if heavy bleeding continues, call your dentist.
 (Remember, though, that a lot of saliva and a little blood can look like a lot of bleeding.)

 After an extraction, a blood clot forms in the tooth socket.
 This clot is an important part of the normal healing process.
 You should therefore avoid activities that might disturb the clot.